Short / Mini Annapurna Circuit trek with Tilicho Lake.

 We head out through the western gates from Manang and then follow the path down to the river.
 We cross it and continue on the south side of it through a coniferous forest towards Khangsar.
 One section is across a steep and exposed scree slope.
 Cross the Khangsar Khola on the bridge below Khangsar and ascend the slope to the village.

 We continue from Khangsar on a large path, passing a Gompa (monastery).
 The route ahead goes on a recently constructed path up towards a high ridge.
 We stop at Shree Kharka for lunch.

 At one point is an intersection where one path maintains the altitude, traversing the slopes towards a place where the valley is narrow, while the other continues to ascend towards the line of the ridge.
-The former is the old path, and is much more difficult as it goes on really steep scree slope, while the latter is the new path that goes a completely different way.
+The former is the old path and is much more difficult as it goes on a really steep scree slope, while the latter is the new path that goes a completely different way.
 We continue along the new path, reach a high crest, and descend on switch backs carved out through the scree slopes to a side valley of the main valley.
 At its bottom is a brook.
 There are 3 lodges and it is known as Tilicho Base Camp.

 Day 08: Explore Tilicho Lake & back to Shree Kharka (4,180 m.)
 7-8 hours walk.

 Tilicho is one of the highest lakes in Nepal, although a lot of websites claim it to be the highest lake in the world.
 The question is how big does a body of water have to be before it is called a lake?
 It is really stunning scenery nonetheless.
 We retrace our steps back to Tilicho Base camp for lunch and head towards Shree Kharka.